Get the FREE one-click dictionary software for Windows

 Derived forms: crossings

-Type of: body of water, breed, come across, conjugation, continue, coupling, cover, encounter, extend, fold, fold up, forbid, foreclose, forestall, junction, mating, meet, pairing, pass, path, point, preclude, prevent, run across, run into, see, sexual union, travel, traveling [US], travelling [Brit, Cdn], turn up, union, voyage, water, write
+Type of: body of water, breed, bump into, come across, conjugation, continue, coupling, cover, encounter, extend, fold, fold up, forbid, foreclose, forestall, junction, mating, meet, pairing, pass, path, point, preclude, prevent, run across, run into, see, sexual union, travel, traveling [US], travelling [Brit, Cdn], turn up, union, voyage, water, write

 Antonym: uncross